FilipDem/Domoticz-iROBOT-ROOMBA-plugin/README.md

   * --mappath: set to '' to avoid creating html files and disable map creation
   * --mapsize: set to '' to avoid creating html files and disable map creation
-  * --log: set to '/tmp/roomba.log' to avoid creating log file on disk It is possible to add more debug information by adding the argument `--debug` to the
+  * --log: set to '/tmp/roomba.log' to avoid creating log file on disk

+It is possible to add more debug information by adding the argument `--debug` to the command line.

 Create a service to start up the client automatically on boot of your domoticz server (stop the python script manually if it would have been started manually before):
 * Create a file `/etc/systemd/system/roomba.service` with the following content (be sure that the folder `/home/pi/domoticz/plugins/Roomba/roomba` is already copied).